Review of official meat controls

 - to establish the effectiveness of inspection tasks as described in Regulation (EC) 854/2004 in dealing with a range of significant hazards

 - to assess the risk of removing or amending the requirement for green offal inspection for red meat animal species

-The objective of this research is to assess the risk to public health, animal health and animal welfare of amending the requirement that OVs must be present when PIAs carry out post-mortem poultry inspection.
+The objective of this research was to assess the risk to public health, animal health and animal welfare of amending the requirement that OVs must be present when PIAs carry out post mortem poultry inspection.

-The objective of this research is to assess the risk to public health, animal health and animal welfare of Official Auxiliaries undertaking ante-mortem inspection duties for poultry and young/prime red meat species.
+The objective of this research was to assess the risk to public health, animal health and animal welfare of Official Auxiliaries undertaking ante mortem inspection duties for poultry and young/prime red meat species.

-More information about the research and its findings can be found at the link below.
+More information about the research and its findings can be found via the links below.

 During 2010, the Agency organised a series of 'Citizens’ Forums' with consumers to ask for their views on current and future meat hygiene controls.
 These took place in Aberdeen, Belfast, Cardiff, London and York.
 It was found that: